Clerkship Exam Fail FAQ

 Give yourself time to review clerkship materials, as well as get enough rest.
 Reach out to Academic Support if needed.

 Yes.
-The MSPE will indicate that you were required to remediate a clerkship exam.
-However, neither exam score (original or retake) will appear on the MSPE.
-If you have more questions, please reach out to the MSPE team at mspe@uw.edu.
+The MSPE will indicate that you were required to remediate a clerkship exam, and it will show how many attempts were required to pass the exam.
+However, neither exam score (original or retakes) will appear on the MSPE.
+If you have more questions, please visit the MSPE webpage.

 No. Regardless of whether you pass/fail the clerkship exam retake or what score you get, your original clerkship grade will not be changed.